CloudRail/cloudrail-si-ios-sdk/README.md

 ## Pricing

-CloudRail is free to use as long as your app is free as well.
 Learn more about our pricing on https://cloudrail.com/cloudrail-pricing/

 ## Other Platforms